 1518 511 keV photon pairs are detected by NaI detectors in coincidence mode.
 The ratio of 511 keV photon pairs created to the ones detected in coincidence mode is 168:1.
 Counting photons in coincidence mode with the 46.24% detection efficiency of the system cut the rate in half.

-Figure 4.12: Positrons transported when dipoles are set to bend 3 MeV positrons.
+Figure 4.12: Energy distribution of positrons transported when dipoles were set to bend 3 MeV positrons along the beamline.